Prenatal & Postnatal Yoga Classes

 Breathing practice during pregnancy opens the chest and helps to improve circulation in both mother and baby.
 It also calms the nerves and gives the mother greater control of her breathing during labor.

 All pregnant women are welcome to attend the class, whether you have a regular practice or want to start yoga during pregnancy.
 It is very important to inform the teacher of any complications (current or past) or any treatment that you are receiving.
-The classes are taught according to the American Medical Association’s “Guide for Exercise During Pregnancy.”
-The instructors are Nationally certified and mothers themselves, your health and safety are very important to us.

 During pregnancy ligaments around the joints become loose and soft.
 Care should therefore be taken not to overstretch the body.
 The abdomen should remain relaxed and soft at all times to allow room for the growing baby, the placenta and space for the adjustment of the internal organs.